Best Ultralight Sleeping Pads of 2025

 Members of the iRunFar team have been using several of the sleeping pads on this list for years, and we’ve added others to this list of favorites through a research and testing process that started in 2022.

-For the initial version of this guide, we looked far and wide to find all the sleeping pads on the market that were light and small enough to qualify as fastpacking pads so that we could compile a list of the best ultralight sleeping pads for you.
-Then we tested 14 of them on adventures in places like the Wasatch Mountains of northern Utah, the Tavaputs Plateau of eastern Utah, Capitol Reef National Park in Utah, Silverton, Colorado, and several wilderness areas around the American West.
+For the initial version of this guide, we looked far and wide to find all the sleeping pads on the market that were light and small enough to qualify as fastpacking pads.
+Then we tested 14 of them on adventures in places like the Wasatch Mountains of northern Utah, the Tavaputs Plateau of eastern Utah, Capitol Reef National Park in Utah, the San Juan Mountains surrounding Silverton, Colorado, and several wilderness areas around the American West.
 The pads were used by multiple people in several different environments and evaluated on their durability, comfort, warmth, and packability.

 We keep this guide updated by continually testing new sleeping pads as they become available on the market.
-Our team also continues to use the pads included in this guide because, in the end, they are our current favorites, and ongoing testing allows us to speak about any durability issues that we encounter with products.
+Our team also continues to use the pads included in this guide because, in the end, they are our favorites.
+Ongoing testing allows us to speak about any durability issues that we encounter with products.

 Frequently Asked Questions About the Best Ultralight Sleeping Pads for Fastpacking